THE KINGDOM OF GOD IS AT HAND

 The oneness is set forth in the Book of Daniel:

-And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.
+Then to Him was given dominion and glory and a kingdom, that all peoples, nations, and languages should serve Him.
+His dominion is an everlasting dominion, which shall not pass away, and His kingdom the one which shall not be destroyed.
 (Daniel 7:14)

 Observe carefully the following:

 “I came near to one of those who stood by, and asked him the truth of all this.
 So he told me and made known to me the interpretation of these things: (Daniel 7:16)

 The interpretation should have been, Christ will come and sit on the Throne of David.